 A feature of the US occupation is the growing use of Haitian labourers in Dominican sugar plantations owned by US sugar companies.
 More background.

-Mini biography: Born in San Cristóbal, Dominican Republic, on 24 October 1891.
-He comes from a humble, mixed-race background (his grandmother is Haitian), receives a rudimentary education, engages in some petty theft and works in various low-paid jobs, including sugar plantation guard and telegraph operator.
-As a child he collects bottle caps, earning him the nickname 'chapita' (bottle top).
+Born in San Cristóbal, Dominican Republic, on 24 October 1891.
+He comes from a humble, mixed-race background (his grandmother is Haitian).
+He receives a rudimentary education.
+Trujillo engages in some petty theft and works in various low-paid jobs, including sugar plantation guard and telegraph operator.
+As a child he collects bottle caps, earning him the nickname "chapita" (bottle top).

-1927 - President Vásquez extends his term from four to six years and removes the prohibition on presidential reelection, a move that calls into question the validity of the country's constitution and provides fuel for his political opponents.
+1927 - The president of the Republic, Horacio Vásquez Lajara, extends his term from four to six years and removes the prohibition on presidential reelection, a move that calls into question the validity of the country's constitution and provides fuel for his political opponents.

 After three years of economic growth and stability under Vásquez the political climate in the Republic once again begins to break down.